gilt/Cleanroom/README.md

 ## Available Repositories

 The Cleanroom Project is spread across several repositories, and we expect the list to continue growing.
-This page will serve as the definitive index for the available Cleanroom Project repos.
+This page will serve as the definitive index for the available ope-source Cleanroom Project repos.

-### Open Source
+- [BlueSteel](http://github.com/gilt/BlueSteel) — An Avro encoding/decoding library for Swift
 - [CleanroomAppSettings](http://github.com/emaloney/CleanroomAppSettings) — A set of Swift interfaces and implementations to abstract away the app's NSUserDefaults singleton
 - [CleanroomASL](http://github.com/emaloney/CleanroomASL) — A Swift-based API for reading from & writing to the Apple System Log facility
 - [CleanroomBridging](http://github.com/emaloney/CleanroomBridging) — A set of tools to help bridge the gap between Objective-C and Swift